 Items will be awarded to the campus customer on a first-come, first-served basis.
 Upon request, the Central Storeroom will enter a work order to have the items delivered to the requesting department.

-A listing of all available surplus will be sent to all PASSHE universities.
+A listing of all available surplus may be sent to all universities in the Pennsylvania State System of Higher Education.

-Exceptional items of value and need (as determined by designated employee of the Central Storeroom) will be placed on the Asset Nation website.
+Exceptional items of value and need (as determined by designated employees of the Central Storeroom) will be placed on an auction website.

 Note: All items placed on the surplus sale are as-is/where-as, with no guarantee of its working condition.